 Over 400,000 people (and counting) in the age group 18-24 have fled Syria and less than 5% now have access to higher education.
 This lack of access to education has both short and long-term consequences.
 In the short-term youth are left isolated without a structure to devote their time to and which can lead to unrest and potential radicalization, while in the longer-term they do not gain the skills needed to rebuild Syria post-conflict.

-The HES project aims to tackle the acute and overwhelming need to improve Syrian youth access to higher education in Syria (SIG), Iraq (KRG), Jordan, Turkey and Lebanon, by providing overall 10,000 Syrians with the skills needed to reconstruct their country in the long-term, and give back to their host communities in the short-term, whilst also building the capacity of the higher education sector in the region.
+The HES project aims to tackle the acute and overwhelming need to improve youth access to higher education in Syria (SIG), Iraq (KRG), Jordan, Turkey, Palestine and Lebanon, by providing overall 10,000 youth with the skills needed to reconstruct their country in the long-term, and give back to their host communities in the short-term, whilst also building the capacity of the higher education sector in the region.
 This is done in a variety of ways.